OutSystems/docs-product/src/develop/ui/multilingual-tp/translate-your-app.md

     ![Add new language for translation](images/add-new-language-translation-ss.png?width=550)

-2. Select a locale and then select **OK**.
-The **translations editor** opens.
+2. Select a locale and then click **OK** to open the **translations editor**.

     ![Select new language](images/select-new-language-ss.png?width=400)

     <div class="info" markdown="1">

-    Note the language code, as you need it later.
+    Make note of the language code, since you will need it later.
 For example, for **Portuguese (Portugal)** the code is **pt-PT**.

     </div>

-3. In the translations editor, select **Show Translate** option in the filter list to see all text that needs translation.
+3. In the translations editor, select the **Show Translate** option in the filter list to see all text that needs translation.

     ![Shows text that needs translation](images/show-translatable-text-ss.png?width=650)

     See [Translating with the translation editor](translation-editor.md) for more information on how to use the editor.

 4. Translate the text in the **Translation in (language code)** column.
-Click on **Done** when you finish.
+Click **Done** when you are finished.

     ![Translation in the translation editor](images/enter-translation-ss.png?width=650)

-When you finish translating the text in your app, you need to create a language switcher to show the translations in the app.
+After you finish translating the text in your app, you then need to create a language switcher to show the available translations.

 <div class="info" markdown="1">